connectwallet183/connect-wallets-docs/mobile-linking.md

 # Mobile Linking

-For a long time WalletConnect served only as secure remote communication between a mobile wallet and a desktop application.
+For a long time ConnectWallets served only as secure remote communication between a mobile wallet and a desktop application.

 However connecting a mobile wallet and a mobile application was always possible by design.